Frequently Asked Questions

 There are air support bases at strategic locations across England and Wales that provide the operational capability to deliver an effective service.
 Access the base map

-What type of helicopters does NPAS fly?
+What type of aircraft does NPAS fly?

-How fast can the helicopters fly?
+How fast can the helicopters and aeroplanes fly?

 That will depend on the type of operation the helicopter is conducting and what equipment it is carrying.
 It also varies depending on the type of flying involved, e.g. hovering on a hot summer day will take more fuel than slow orbits.
 Each helicopter has a maximum endurance of approx two hours.
+The aeroplanes can stay airborne twice as long as the helicopters, and have been known to remain in the air on operational tasks for over eight hours.

 How often do they have to be serviced?